 Taxable property within the District is subject to the assessment, levy, and collection by the District of an annual ad valorem tax, without legal limitation as to rate or amount, sufficient to pay principal of and interest on the Bonds (and any future tax-supported bonds which may be issued from time to time as authorized).
 Taxes are levied by the District each year against the District's assessed valuation as of January 1 of that year.
 Taxes become due October 1 of such year, or when billed, and generally become delinquent after January 31 of the following year.
 The Board covenants in the Bond Order to assess and levy for each year that all or any part of the Bonds remain outstanding and unpaid a tax ample and sufficient to produce funds to pay the principal of and interest on the Bonds.
 The actual rate of such tax will be determined from year to year as a function of the District's tax base, its debt service requirements, and available funds.
 In addition, the District has the power and authority to assess, levy and collect ad valorem taxes, in an unlimited amount, for operation and maintenance purposes.
-In 2023, the District levied a total tax rate of \$0.408 per \$100 of assessed valuation, all dedicated to Single Family Defined Area maintenance and operations purposes.
-The District will levy its first Single Family Defined Area Tax for debt service purposes in 2024.
+In 2023, the District levied a total tax rate of \$0.408 per \$100 of assessed valuation for Single Family Defined Area maintenance and operations purposes, and subsequently amended the tax rate in the same amount to finance debt service on the Bonds.
+The District plans to levy a Single Family Defined Area Tax for maintenance and operations and debt service purposes in 2024.